This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Do not use furniture polish.

-And that is all you need to do.
+So we’ve covered all the dos and don’ts in this article.
 I promise even though it looks tedious, it won’t take your whole weekend.
-So go and get your windows ready for sprint time too.
-After all, you are going to use them more often to enjoy the Sun.
+So go and get your windows and doors ready for springtime too.
+After all, you are going to use them more often to enjoy the sun.